kowasaur/KOI-N/README.md

     - ERC20 tokens.
 (Have token address)
 - Make a thing that figures out your taxes
 - Make it so you can change currency (not just AUD)
+- Import exchange transactions
+- Backup button that download or opens the folder to database.sqlite

 ### Miscellaneous
 - Make `database.sqlite` in AppData or something and create the file if it doesn't exist
     - also maybe allow for importing of database files
     - make it so in the portable version, the database is in the same folder as everything else
 - Remove all console.logs() when I finish
-- Make SQL queries not raw and actually use knex like your supposed to
+- Make SQL queries not raw and actually use knex like you're supposed to
 - Change the default menu bar
 - Maybe have query results stored in a variable somewhere so it doesn't have to reload everything every time you click home.